umer987/chech_fyp/src/ADMIN_PANEL_README.md

-# Voice2Law Admin Panel

-## Accessing the Admin Panel

-The admin panel can be accessed in two ways:

-### Method 1: Direct URL
-Change the URL parameter to access admin directly:
-- Navigate to the app and manually change `currentPage` state to `'admin'`

 ### Method 2: Via Sign In Page
 1. Go to Sign In page
 2. Look for "Admin Access" link at the bottom of the form